hamburger

 Civil Services Exam Application Form

-The application form for Civil Services Exam is out of the official website of UPSC.
-Candidates need to apply for the exam before the last date of the application process.
-The CSE has three phases- Prelims, Mains, and Interviews.
+The application form for the Civil Services Exam is uploaded on the official website of UPSC.
+Candidates need to apply for the exam before the last date of the application process as mentioned on the official UPSC website.
+The CSE has three phases – Prelims, Mains, and Interviews.
 Candidates need to fill up the form separately for these three phases.
 To apply online for UPSC candidates can follow these steps:

-• Step 4: The last step of teh Civil Services Exam application process is to choose the exam center.
+• Step 4: The last step of the Civil Services Exam application process is to choose the exam centre.
 Remember that changes are not allowed once you submit the application for the IAS Exam.

 Civil Services Exam Eligibility

-To appear for the Civil Services Exam, candidates need to meet the Eligibility criteria such as age, educational qualification, and nationality.
+To appear for the Civil Services Exam, candidates need to meet the civil service exam eligibility criteria such as age, educational qualification, and nationality.
 The minimum age to apply for the CSE is 21 years, and the maximum age is 32 years.
-Age relaxation can be applied to the candidates from OBS, SC/ST categories.
+Age relaxation can be applied to the candidates from OBC, SC/ST and PH categories.
 The candidates must have completed graduation from a recognized university.
-Final year students can also apply for UPSC CSE, however, they must submit a copy of passing the final year exam during Mains.
+Final-year students can also apply for UPSC CSE, however, they must submit a copy of passing the final year exam while applying for the IAS Mains.

 Exam Pattern for Civil Services Examination